02 Using the graphical user interface Aifeducation - Studio

 Creating “good” AI models requires a lot of effort.
 Thus, sharing work with other users is very important to support progress in a discipline.
 Thus, meaningful documentation is required.
 In addition, a well written documentation makes an AI model more transparent, allowing others to understand how the AI model generated a solution.
 This is also very important in order to judge the limitations of a model.

 To support developers in documenting their work, Aifeducation Studio provides an easy way to add a comprehensive description.
-You find this part of the app by clicking on “Document” in the tab Language Modeling.
+You find this part of the app by clicking on “Document” in the tab Text Embedding Models.
 First, you have to choose the text embedding model you would like to document (not the base model!).

 After choosing a model, a new box appears, allowing you to insert the necessary information.
 Via the tabs Developers and Modifiers, you can provide the names and email addresses of all relevant contributors.
 Developers refer to the people who created a model, while Modifiers refers to the people who adapted a pre-trained model to another domain or task.